Hiring a Domestic Violence Attorney in Georgia: Everything You Need to Know

 If you have been falsely accused of domestic violence or any other related felonies, then you need to contact us today for a free consultation on the way forward.
 The Philip Kim law firm has experienced attorneys in domestic violence cases and we will fight hard to ensure you get the best outcome in court.

 Domestic violence offenses are defined as forms of abuse that occurs between family or household members, and they are not something that should be taken lightly.
 Attempting to cause bodily injury or physical harm, inflicting intentional harm, or even recklessly placing a household member in fear of imminent bodily injury are all forms of the alleged act.
 Domestic violence can also include violent crimes and can result in mandatory prison sentences if offenders are convicted.

 The consequences of a domestic violence conviction extend far beyond criminal prosecution.
 In other words, it can be in an accused individual’s best interest to retain professional legal counsel.
-These cases can move forward fast, so you need someone on your side who can quickly craft the best domestic violence defense possible.
+These criminal law cases can move forward fast, so you need someone on your side who can quickly craft the best domestic violence defense possible.

 The domestic violence attorneys at Philip Kim Law have the experience and expertise to represent clients faced with both felony and misdemeanor charges.
 At Philip Kim Law, we believe that a strong criminal defense is a right that everyone deserves to have.
 This is why we represent all of our clients with utmost care.
 The following are just some of the reasons to work with us: